scellecs/morpeh/README.md

 Next step: create `Installer` on the scene.
 This will help us choose which systems should work and in which order.
+Right click in hierarchy window and select `ECS/Installer`.
 ![create_installer.gif](Gifs~/create_installer.gif)

 Add system to the installer and run project.